angular/angular-ja/aio-ja/content/tutorial/first-app/first-app-lesson-01.en.md

 </section>
 ## Lesson review

-In this lesson, you updated a default Angualar app to display *Hello world*.
+In this lesson, you updated a default Angular app to display *Hello world*.
 In the process, you learned about the `ng serve` command to serve your app locally for testing.

 If have any trouble with this lesson, review the completed code for it in the <live-example></live-example>.